Can you really profit off your debt collector? This woman did!

 Still, Mejia will be compensated for her stress (she cried as the jury verdict was read) and time.
 Perhaps, just perhaps, PRA will reflect on its aggressive tactics, and others will also benefit from this case.

 It saddens me that more Americans don’t know the laws that protect them from collector harassment.
-I wish all of them could read our plain-English Guide to Collector Harassment.
+I wish all of them could read our plain-English piece on what counts as collector harassment.

 Debt.com also offers ways to end that harassment if you’re already suffering from it.
 Simply call us at 1-888-459-5452 to learn more.
 While we can’t deliver millions of dollars like Mejia received, we can certainly give you the peace of mind she now has, without a collector harassing her.